Medically Reviewed by Dr. Sneha Patel on August 3, 2026

 2. Catching Gum Disease Early

-Left untreated, gum disease can progress into periodontal disease, which affects the bone and tissue supporting your teeth and can eventually lead to tooth loss.
+Left untreated, gum disease can progress into periodontal disease, which affects the bone and tissue supporting your teeth and can eventually contribute to tooth loss.
 Regular cleanings allow your dental team to spot early signs of gum disease and address them before they escalate.

-3. Protecting Your Overall Health
+3. Supporting Your Overall Health

 4. Screening for Oral Cancer

 Every routine visit at Dentistry on Main Street includes an oral cancer screening.
-Oral cancer is highly treatable when caught early — but it’s often painless in its earliest stages, making it easy to overlook without a professional evaluation.
+Oral cancer is highly treatable when caught early, but it’s often painless in its earliest stages, making it easy to overlook without a professional evaluation.

 5. Keeping Your Smile Looking Its Best